 What was the City of Muskego's issue or challenge?

-The City of Muskego needed a new wells that could produce between 500 and 700 gmp.
+The City of Muskego needed a new well that could produce between 500 and 700 gmp.
 This production would alleviate dependence on water from older wells.
 The site was identified in planning, however, iron levels exceed normal.

-The City knew it had to pursue other options, however, most of the results exponentially higher costs.
+The City knew it had to pursue other options, however, most of the results had exponentially higher costs.